 A growing number of studies have looked at the impact of physical activity on cancer recurrence and long-term survival.
+(Cancer recurrence is cancer that comes back after treatment.)
 Exercise has been shown to improve cardiovascular fitness, muscle strength, body composition, fatigue, anxiety, depression, self-esteem, happiness, and several quality of life factors in cancer survivors.
 At least 20 studies of people with breast, colorectal, prostate, and ovarian cancer have suggested that physically active cancer survivors have a lower risk of cancer recurrence and improved survival compared with those who are inactive.
 Randomized clinical trials are still needed to better define the impact of exercise on such outcomes.

 Those who are overweight or obese after treatment should limit high-calorie foods and drinks, and increase physical activity to promote weight loss.
 Those who have been treated for digestive or lung cancers may be underweight.
 They may need to increase their body weight to a healthier range, but exercise and nutrition are still important.
 Both groups should emphasize vegetables, fruits, and whole grains.
 It’s well known that obesity is linked with a higher risk of developing some cancers.
 It’s also linked with breast cancer recurrence, and it might be related to the recurrence of other types of cancer, too.
 Exercise can help you get to and stay at a healthy weight.

 Some level of physical activity can improve quality of life for people with certain types of cancer, even if the disease is advanced (has spread to many places and/or is no longer responding to treatment).
 But this varies by cancer type, physical ability, health problems related to the cancer or cancer treatment, and other illnesses.
 The situation can also change quickly for a person with advanced cancer, and physical activity should be based on the person’s goals, abilities, and preferences.